vinarmani/truf-node/README.md

 ##### Configure the kwil-cli

-To interact with the the TSN-DB, you will need to configure the kwil-cli.
+To interact with the the TN-DB, you will need to configure the kwil-cli.
 ```shell
 kwil-cli configure